Criminal Prevention Tips and Services

 Make a practice of recording the following information on your property: record the serial numbers, make, model and description of your valuables, or take photos of your personal property, especially jewelry and keep them on file.

--Download the See Something and Send Something app. onto your phone from the App Store or Google Play.
+-Download the See It, Say It, Share It App. onto your phone from the App Store or Google Play.

--The See Something, Send Something App, allows individuals to submit tips regarding suspicious or criminal
+-The See It, Say It, Share It App, allows individuals to submit tips regarding suspicious or criminal

 activity, safely and securely, anonymously or self-identified, from your smart device.